 And off you go, full of awesome memories.

 Please Note: Minors must be accompanied by an adult.
 Participants who do not have full use of limbs, suffer from neck or back issues, have mobility limitations, women who may be pregnant, or those with seizures and similar disorders should obtain medical advice and release from their physician prior to participating.
 In addition, please contact our staff 48 hours before your arrival, if you’ll need any special accommodation to safely enjoy the ride.
-A rain jacket is provided, if needed.

 Need to Know